-- the appointment and removal of the Manager and the terms and conditions of any management and administration agreement; - · the maintenance of clear investment objectives and risk management policies; - the monitoring of the business activities of the Company; - Companies Act requirements such as the approval of the interim and annual financial statements and the approval and recommendation of interim and final dividends; - major changes relating to the Company's structure, including share buy-backs and share issues; - · Board appointments and related matters; - terms of reference and membership of Board Committees; and - London Stock Exchange and Financial Conduct Authority matters, such as approval of all circulars, listing particulars and releases concerning matters decided by the Board.
+- the appointment and removal of the Manager and the terms and conditions of any management and administration agreement; - the maintenance of clear investment objectives and risk management policies; - the monitoring of the business activities of the Company; - Companies Act requirements such as the approval of interim and annual financial statements and the approval and recommendation of interim and final dividends; - major changes relating to the Company's structure, including share buy-backs and share issues; - · Board appointments and related matters; - terms of reference and membership of Board Committees; and - London Stock Exchange and FCA matters, such as approval of all circulars, listing particulars and releases concerning matters decided by the Board.

-As required by the Companies Act and permitted by the Articles, Directors notify the Company of any situation that might give rise to the potential for a conflict of interest so that the Board may consider and, if appropriate, approve such situations.
+As required by the Companies Act 2006 and permitted by the Articles, Directors notify the Company of any situation that might give rise to the potential for a conflict of interest, so that the Board may consider and, if appropriate, approve such situations.
 A register of the potential conflicts of interest for Directors is reviewed regularly by the Board and the Directors notify the Company whenever there is a change in the nature of a registered conflict, or whenever a new conflict situation arises.
+Steven Scott is a partner of Penta Capital LLP which, from time to time, introduces potential investment opportunities to the Manager and which led the syndicated investment in Maven Co-invest Endeavour Limited Partnership.